-Whether you’re looking to take on brand new apprentices, or develop your in-house training, get in touch to find out how.
+Whether you’re looking to take on brand new apprentices, or develop your in-house training, get in touch to find out how we can help.

 How does the levy work?

-As an employer with an annual pay bill of more than £3 million, you pay 0.5% of this towards the apprenticeship levy each month.
+As an employer with an annual pay bill of more than £3 million, you pay 0.5% of this towards the apprenticeship levy through PAYE each month.

-You have an allowance of £15,000 throughout the year, which accumulates in amounts of £1,250 each month, reducing the amount you need to pay towards the levy.
+You have an allowance of £15,000, which reduces the amount you need to pay towards the levy.

 As well as the allowance, the government tops up your levy payments by 10% in your digital apprenticeship service account.
 So, for every £1 you pay towards the levy, this will become £1.10.